Villa La Leopolda

 During World War I, the villa was used as a military hospital.
 And In 1919, French aristocrat Thérèse Vitali, Comtesse de Beauchamp, acquired the property and commissioned various modifications.

 Codman began work in 1929, and it was completed two years later.
-However, possibly due to his demandingly high standards and lavish spending, he got into financial difficulties, and he could not afford to live there.
+However, possibly due to his demandingly high standards and lavish spending, he got into financial difficulties and could not afford to live there.
 He had to resort to renting it out to wealthy clients.

 The Duke and Duchess Of Windsor (formerly the British King Edward VIII and the American socialite Wallis Simpson) tried to lease the villa.
 However, they insisted that they would have to make many changes to the property which went against Codman's architectural aesthetic and strict protective clauses.
-Negotiations in a Paris Hotel broke down over the many restrictions imposed by Codman, to which his response was: "I regret that the House of Codman is unable to do business with the House of Windsor."
+Negotiations in a Paris Hotel broke down over the many restrictions imposed by Codman.
+He responded, "I regret that the House of Codman is unable to do business with the House of Windsor."

 When Codman died in 1951, the estate was sold to Canadian financier Izaak Walton Killam (1885-1955) whose wife Dorothy J. Killam inherited it following his death a few years later.
 In the late 1950s, Mrs. Killam sold the villa to Fiat president Gianni Agnelli (1921–2003) and wife Marella Agnelli.
 The Agnellis then sold the villa to Dorothy J. Killam in 1963, and she lived there until she died in 1965.